VladimirK2/kzm-tools/tafcj-doc.md

 - 58 Unable to create file for output
 - 59 Area number N already used for output
 - 60 No file for area number N opened for output
-- 61 Error writing to output file for area number N
+- 61 Error writing to output file
 - 62 Unable to clone from non-existing record

 ## stdmacros